matfish2/vue-tables-2/README.md

 Slots allow you to insert you own custom HTML in predefined positions within the component:

+* `beforeTable`: Before the table wrapper.
+After the controls row
 * `beforeFilter`: Before the global filter (`filterByColumn: false`)
 * `afterFilter`: After the global filter
 * `appendFilterContainer`: Append to global filter container (`filterByColumn: false`)